dmouscher/nomic/rules-public.md

 When a player that rolls for location resources or rolls as described above rolls a 7, that player may move the Robber to a location of their choosing.

 The Robber starts out in the Desert.

+## 375

+Once changelog gains a backlog of 5 or more, the game will pause between turns untill the backlog is removed.